WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

 ## Monitoring and Profiling Memory Usage

 Identifying and diagnosing memory issues requires monitoring and profiling.
-Tools like `memory_profiler` and `objgraph` can help identify memory leaks and high memory usage.
+Tools like `memory_profiler` (which we saw earlier) and `objgraph` can help identify memory leaks and high memory usage:

-**Example with `memory_profiler`:**

 ```python
 # You need to install memory_profiler first (`pip install memory_profiler`)